Joe Walters is a 35-year-old single man living in Palo Alto, California.

 Things aren't going as well as they were a few months ago, and the pain from John's hip injury has affected his job and every other aspect of his life.

-If the above-referenced scenario sounds familiar to you, contact a law firm today.
+If the above-referenced scenario sounds familiar to you, contact a slip and fall attorney today.